Manual Result Upload

 steps.
 Note that this is data not known before starting the

 execution.
-The format for the data
+The format for the data section is the Vega data

 spec.
 The basic data model